lc512k/exercise-server-client/README.md

-#Server vs Client Rendered app
+#Server vs Client Rendered Sites
 A repository of example sites written both as server-rendered and client-rendered sites

 Compare running each with JS turned on and off on the browser